syamsoul/php-db-wow/README.md

+## Documentation, Installation and Usage Instructions

+See the [documentation](https://info.souldoit.com/projects/php-db-wow) for detailed installation and usage instructions.

+&nbsp;
+&nbsp;
+## Introduction
 This package will make your life easier in handling MySQL database.

 &nbsp;

 * [Requirement](#requirement)
 * [Installation](#installation)
 * [Usage & Reference](#usage--reference)
 * [How to use it?](#how-to-use-it)
 * [Example](#example)

 &nbsp;
 &nbsp;
 ## Requirement